shubhamvm/MScDataScience/Data Science Project/README.md

 ## Contact

-For any questions or issues, please feel free to contact me via [your email] or open an issue on this repository.
+For any questions or issues, please feel free to contact me via shubhamverma321@gmail.com or open an issue on this repository.